-If there are air bubbles coming up from your toilet, then it probably means that one of your drains is blocked.
+If there are air bubbles coming out from your toilet, then it is likely that one of your drains is blocked.

 In my case, the trapped air found the closest drain, which just so happened to be my downstairs toilet.

-I stress the word “might” because everybody’s drain setup is different and the blockage could be somewhere further down the pipes.
+Note that I stress the word “might” because everyone’s drain setup is different and the blockage could be further down the pipes.

 Where is the blockage?

-In my case, the drain that takes in water from my kitchen sink was also backing up.
+In my case, the drain that takes water away from my kitchen was also starting to back up.

-When I first started on my goal of unblocking the drains, a relative told me that I’d probably end up ringing a plumber in the end.
+When I first started on my little “mission” to unblock the drain, a relative warned me that I’d probably end up calling a plumber.

 He was right.

-I spent over €100 on sulfuric acid, a plumbers snake and other drain unblocker chemicals before admitting defeat.
+I spent more than €100 on sulfuric acid, a plumber’s snake and other chemicals before eventually admitting defeat.

-In the end, I was forced to call out a plumber who specialized in unblocking drains.
+In the end, I was forced to call a local plumber who specialized in unblocking drains.
 Within minutes, they had located the problem.

-The plumbers found a large blockage of wet wipes and cotton bud sticks at the side of my neighbor’s house.
-This mass of non-biodegradable material had accumulated and blocked the drain pipes leading out to the main sewerage system.
-As a result, water and other waste was beginning to pile up.
+The plumbers discovered a large blockage of wet wipes and cotton bud sticks at the side of my neighbor’s house.

-When the water couldn’t escape quick enough, it caused air bubbles and water overflows in nearby drain outlets.
+When the water couldn’t escape quickly enough, it caused air bubbles and water overflows in nearby drain outlets.

-If the issue had not been solved sooner, the blockage would have eventually gotten worse and affected the neighbors on the other side of my house.
+If the issue had not been solved sooner, the blockage would have eventually worsened and affected the neighbors on the other side of my house.

 As soon as the blockage on the left was cleared, the water started flowing again.

-No wonder my attempts to unblock it myself failed.
-The plumbers snake would have never reached it and the sulfuric acid was probably diluted by the time it reached the blockage.
+The plumber’s snake would have never reached it, and the sulfuric acid was extremely diluted by the time it reached the blockage.